ShaikhNabeelShabbir/twitter-scrpare/README.md

 DB_HOST=localhost
 DB_PORT=5432
 DB_NAME=your_db_name
+TWEET_FETCH_LIMIT=1000 # Optional: Set the max number of tweets to fetch per account (default: 1000)
 ```

 > **Note:** The application will throw an error and exit if any of these variables are missing.